The Xometry app works best with JavaScript enabled!

 Silicones are an exciting group of polymeric materials available in a number of different forms.
 Their properties give them a nearly limitless potential for tailoring to the exacting requirements of the medical and aerospace industries.
 They can seal, lubricate, and satisfy a wide range of other applications.

 This article will discuss the physical and mechanical properties that make silicone so useful.
 It will also introduce the four main groups of silicone materials, touch on manufacturing methods, and explain why silicone could be the perfect material for your application.
-The table below summarizes the properties of silicone and offers a brief description of each:
+Table 1 summarizes seven key properties of silicone and offers a brief description of each:

 Key Properties of Silicone